Gering mayoral candidates tackle key issues in forum

-Three mayoral candidates spent Thursday evening telling constituents why they should get their votes during a forum at the Gering Civic Center.
-The forum was organized by the Scottsbluff/Gering United Chamber of Commerce’s Governmental Affairs committee for broadcasting online.
+Three mayoral candidates spent Thursday evening telling constituents why they should get their votes during a virtual forum at the Gering Civic Center.
+The forum was organized by the Scottsbluff/Gering United Chamber of Commerce’s Governmental Affairs committee.

 The primary issue of the evening for the mayor candidates was infrastructure.